 High performance teams aren’t born, they’re built.
 They’re carefully crafted with help from leaders who understand how to position different talents to complement each other, how to communicate productively and encourage others to do the same, and how to get the most out of the diversity present.
 It can be useful to think in sports metaphors when exploring inclusive leadership – let’s dive in with how leaders can get more out of inclusive teams.

-The 7 Steps of Inclusive Leadership
+The 7 Keys of Inclusive Leadership

 Similarly, inclusive leaders must take the time to assess their teams.
 What business outcomes have we been generating?
 What strengths can we leverage?
 What challenges do we need to address?
 Are people clamoring to come on board or are they abandoning ship?

 From bottom line analysis to engagement surveys to individual and group dialogues, there are countless tools leaders may employ.
 It is imperative, however, that leaders devote the resources, including time and money, to thoroughly and honestly evaluate their team.

 Find Individual Strengths: Who’s fast?
 Who’s strong?
 Who’s got a great arm?
 Who’s an emotional leader?
 Coaches must answer these questions.

 Who are our thought leaders?
 Who thinks quickly on their feet?
 Who are our problem solvers?
 As an inclusive leader, you need to answer these questions and more.
 You need to know your team members, in some cases as well or better than they even know themselves.